euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 px wide, thus of the order of 10 billion of pixels which is roughly 300 times larger than the actual largest professional digital camera (:math:`36\,\text{Mpx}`).
-In light of foregoing digital microscopy are big data similar to spatial images and involve a software framework similar to the well known Google Map.
+In light of foregoing digital microscopy are big data similar to spatial images and involve a software framework similar to the well-known Google Map.

 For scientific application, we use preferably monochrome camera so as to avoid the interpolation of a Bayer mosaic.
-Instead to capture all the colour spectrum at the same time, colours are captured sequentially where a filter with the corresponding wave length transmission is placed in front of the camera.
+Instead to capture the entire colour spectrum at the same time, colours are captured sequentially where a filter with the corresponding wave length transmission is placed in front of the camera.
 These shots are called *colour fields of view*.
 Figure :ref:`epifluorescence-microscope` shows the schematic of an epifluorescence microscope which is an application of this acquisition